sametYILMAZ97/snap-it-like-its-hot/README.md

   - **Copy:** One-click copy to clipboard (supports auto-copy).
   - **Save:** Downloads the screenshot as a PNG with a timestamped filename.
   - **Timer:** Auto-closes the toolbar after 10 seconds of inactivity.
+- **Clean Capture:**
-- **Clean Capture:** Automatically hides scrollbars and extension UI elements before taking the screenshot to ensure a clean look.
+  - Automatically hides scrollbars and extension UI elements before taking the screenshot
+  - Removes sticky/fixed positioned overlays (navigation bars, headers, footers) for unobstructed captures
+  - Respects Chrome's rate limits to ensure reliable captures

 ## Installation